nguyenry/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+This merges top_N onto test, meaning test would change to be the same as top_N.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?